binaryTreeHugger/Projects/README.txt

-This is just a text file to show how to upload remotely.
+Another simple text message to demonstrate the file uploading process.